spotinst/help/src/docs/ocean/tutorials/manage-virtual-nd-groups-aks.md

 *  Name: The user-defined name of the virtual node group.
 (If a virtual node group was defined without a name, it would appear as Unnamed).
 *  Resource Allocation: Percent of defined CPU, Memory, and GPU currently used by the virtual node group.
 *  Running Pods: Number of pods used by the virtual node group.
+*  Max Nodes: Maximum number of nodes defined for the virtual node group.
-*  Nodes: Number of nodes used by the virtual node group.
+*  Node Count: Number of nodes used by the virtual node group.
 *  Node Labels: Number of node labels the virtual node group uses.
 *  Node Taints: Number of taints used by the virtual node group.
 *  Tags: Number of tags used by the virtual node group.
-*  Max Nodes: Maximum number of nodes defined for the virtual node group.

 ## Create/Edit a Virtual Node Group